MikaAI-risv1/mika-app/README.md

 # Mika's App

-App to interact with Mika (private repo)
+App to interact with Mika.